 "Without the proper information how else would we know what to expect or what to choose?
 I thought the transition planning was very useful.” – Carly age 20.
 Transition planning is essential to ensure youth have the necessary information to make informed decisions about their future.

-- For youth transitioning from OOHC or requesting to participate in an extension of transitional living support, the SSW may make a referral to the regional placement coordinator (RPC) for transitional services, in the county where the youth has chosen to reside, for youth in residential facilities, group homes, private agency foster homes, or other similar placements.
+- For youth transitioning from out-of-home care (OOHC) or requesting to participate in an extension of transitional living support, the SSW may make a referral to the regional placement coordinator (RPC) for transitional services, in the county where the youth has chosen to reside, for youth in residential facilities, group homes, private agency foster homes, or other similar placements.

 - Youth with a diagnosis of developmental or intellectual disability who would like to voluntarily participate in an extension of transitional living support, have the right to voluntarily extend their commitment.
-Once custody of the youth is received by DCBS, the youth should be placed on the supports for community living (SCL) waiting list.
+Once custody of the youth is received by the Department of Community Based Services (DCBS), the youth should be placed on the supports for community living (SCL) waiting list.

 For a child age fourteen (14) and over, the case plan should include a list of the programs and services that will help the child prepare for the transition from foster care to a successful adulthood.
 1

-The formal transition plan meeting is initiated beginning at age seventeen (17) by the ILS for youth who remain in out of home care (OOHC).
+The formal transition plan meeting is initiated beginning at age seventeen (17) by the ILS for youth who remain in OOHC.
 The meeting may be incorporated into the case planning conference.
-This plan is designed to be personalized and youth driven, should be as detailed as the youth desires and should include information regarding:
+This plan is designed to be personalized and youth driven, should be as detailed as the youth desires, and should include information regarding: